Banata

 const verify = createBotIdVerifier(checkBotId);

 Returns a BotCheckFn that calls checkBotId() and maps the result.
-If BotID throws (e.g., not on Vercel), it returns { isBot: false }.
+If BotID throws (for example, when you are not running on Vercel), it returns { isBot: false }.

 createConfigAwareVerifier(options)

-Factory for creating a verifier that reads credentials from the Banata Auth config API:
+Creates a verifier that reads provider credentials from the Banata Auth config API at runtime:

 typescript